- Home

 (ii) that high school courses taken through the program did not replace middle school courses for a student.

-(b) for a student participating in the program before grade 9, the student's grade 9 primary school of enrollment shall record grades and credit per Subsection (11) once the student completes grade 8.
+(b) for a student participating in the program in grades 6 through 8, the primary LEA for grade 9 shall record grades and credit per Subsection (15) once the student completes grade 8.

 R277-726-6.
 Superintendent Requirements and Responsibilities.

-(1) The Superintendent shall provide a website for the program, including information required under Section 53F-4-512 and other information as determined by the Board.
+(1) The Superintendent shall provide a website for the program, including information required under Section 53F-4-512 and other information as determined by the Superintendent.

 (b) The Superintendent shall review each application within a reasonable amount of time and may invite prospective providers for interviews or further discussions of qualifications to clarify outstanding issues.